hameos/notes_sls/README.md

  `serverless dynamodb install`

 2. By default `"./s4s"` is the folder dynamodb store its data in offline mode.\
-   You can change its value through `custom.dynamodb.start.dbpath` in serverless.yml file.\
+   You can change its value through `custom.dynamodb.start.dbPath` in serverless.yml file.\
    If folder doesn't exist, create it.
 E.g: `"mkdir s4s"`

 3. You can launch the service in local or in aws:\